-Chances are, you’ve experienced a dramatic upswing in the number of packages you’ve had delivered this year thanks to the COVID pandemic.
-And if you haven’t, then the holiday shopping season might change that.
-Unfortunately, the rise of online shopping and package deliveries means that your doorstep is ripe for plundering by porch pirates.
+Chances are, you’ve experienced a dramatic upswing in the number of packages you’ve had delivered over the past few years thanks to the pandemic, and the closing of many retail stores.
+The upcoming holiday shopping season is also sure to bring a surge of at-home deliveries, hopefully in spite of the current supply chain delays.
+Unfortunately, the rise of online shopping and package deliveries also means that your doorstep is ripe for plundering by porch pirates.

 Short of paying a security guard to sit on your stoop all day or moving to a new location, there is no foolproof solution to fully stopping this irritating practice, but there are a number of effective ways to stop porch pirates.
 With these tips, you can at least make life as difficult as possible for your local porch pirates.